bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   % s => "1.23"
   ```

-Note that for a variable such as "c" below holding a string, it might have
+Note that if a variable holds a string, and it appears inside an arithmetic expression,
-trouble being recognized as a number if it were to appear inside a arithmetic
-expression such as the case for the 'var' command for 'd' below, in which case
-the arithmetic expression turns out to be a NaN.

-    var a = 1
-    var b = 23
+then the result would be undefined if the string cannot be recognized as a legal number.
+For instance, in the following example variable 'c' is holding a string that is "Hello",
+and when later it is used to perform an addition, the result becomes NaN.

     var c = @"Hello"
-    % c => "Hello"
     var d = c + 10
     % d = NaN

-Currently, there are no operations for string operands.
-However,
-if the entire expression is a variable prefixed by a '@', such as
-the 'var' command for 'd' below, the entire content of variable 'c'
-will be retrireved, regardless if it is a number or string.

-    var c = @"Hello"
-    % c => "Hello"
-    var d = @c
-    % d => "Hello"